den-materials/mongo-structured-data/readme.md

 > Uniquely identifying information, address information, user-generated content.

+In Mongo directly, we treate embedded data as a field that is itself a object.
+We can use JavaScript notation to define the object directly.

 ####Referenced Data

 * **Referenced Data** contains an *id* of a document that can be found somewhere else

 > Memberships, relationships, shared content

+In Mongo directly, we store the data we are referencing in a new collection.
+For example, if we want our Account documents to reference
+Orders documents we need to create two collections, Accounts and Orders.
+We create an order and then add the order __id__ to a field in the account.
+If we want to see the order information associated to accounts, we first need to search for our account and then once we have the account we can search for the order information.
+There are Mongo commands to streamline the presentation but there are still to searches.

 There is generally a tradeoff between *efficiency* (embedded) and *consistency* (referenced) depending on which one you choose.